-Half of Filipino families, or 50%, consider themselves poor, a slight increase from 49% in June 2025, according to a recent Social Weather Stations (SWS) survey.
+Half of Filipino families, or 50%, consider themselves poor in a September 2025 Social Weather Stations (SWS) survey, a one-point increase from 49% in June 2025.

 🤖